HKUST-OCTAD-LAB/AirTrafficSim/paper.md

 # Statement of need

 Air traffic management (ATM) research traditionally focuses on the macroscopic aspect of air transportation such as airspace design research, traffic flow management, airport planning and scheduling, and more [@ATM].
-Recently, as new aerial vehicles concepts, including urban air mobility (UAM) and unmanned aircraft system (UAS) or drones, are being developed as well as raising consideration for sustainability, there has been a growing interest in performing microscopic ATM research such as conflict resolution using reinforcement learning [@Conflict], 4D-trajectory optimization [@4D], and even unmanned traffic management (UTM) development.
+Recently, as new aerial vehicles concepts, including urban air mobility (UAM) and unmanned aircraft system (UAS) or drones, are being developed as well as raising consideration for sustainability, there has been a growing interest in performing microscopic ATM research, for example, conflict resolution using reinforcement learning [@Conflict], 4D-trajectory optimization [@4D], and even unmanned traffic management (UTM) development.
 Eurocontrol U-space [@uspace] and FAA/NASA UTM project [@nasa] are some of the examples that the industry and authorities are focusing more on such research.

+To facilitate microscopic ATM research, an agent-based simulation and visualization software is needed.
 However, most ATM simulation tools are commercial products aimed at training air traffic controllers.
 ATM simulation tools for research purposes that are easily accessible and open-source, such as Bluesky [@BlueSky], are still scarce.
-Therefore, AirTrafficSim was developed to facilitate ATM research.
+Therefore, AirTrafficSim was developed to assist researchers to perform ATM research with an easy-to-use and comprehensive software environment.
+It is also an open-source package that welcomes everyone to contribute to further development and adjust it to their needs.

 # Summary